FedorIvachev/NUIX-Studio-APP/README.md

 # IoThingsLab

 **12/20 Version 0.5 finally released!
 Please have a look at it if you still have time.**
+## **UPD 12/27 In each of the scenes look at the hierarchy->MixedRealityToolkit and select DefaultXRSDKConfigurationProfile if None selected.**

 The previous version can be found at https://github.com/FedorIvachev/IoThingsBeautifulLab.